 The objective is to facilitate dialogue on space security challenges and potential responses by providing the necessary facts and focus to inform an important debate that has become unnecessarily polarized.

 The project produces an annual report on trends and developments in space.
-Space Security 2014, released in November 2014, covers the period January to December 2013.
-An executive summary and order form are also available at the project’s website.
+Space Security 2015, released in October 2015, covers the period January to December 2014.
+Space Security 2015 can be purchased at the project’s website.